avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 With a long window of expiry (48 hours) for the warp message in `RegisterSubnetValidatorTx`, spam of Subnet Validator registration could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

+The continuous fee mechanism outlined above does not apply to inactive Subnet Validators since they are not stored in memory.
+However, inactive Subnet Validators are persisted on disk which can lead to persistent P-Chain state growth.
+The initial 5 $AVAX balance requirement should be a sufficient deterrent for this issue as it must be fully burned for the Subnet Validator to become inactive.
+A future ACP can increase the initial balance to decrease the rate of P-Chain state growth or provide a state expiry path to reduce the amount of P-Chain state.

 ## Open Questions

 ### Should they still be called Subnets?